-Policy 4.3.2: Collaborate better with Indiana University, the Indiana University Foundation, Downtown Bloomington, Inc., and the Chamber of Commerce to integrate planning efforts.
+Policy 4.3.2: Collaborate with Indiana University and Downtown Bloomington, Inc., to integrate planning efforts.

-Goal 4.4 Diversify housing.
-Encourage a range of diverse housing types in the Downtown and nearby areas where appropriate, with an emphasis on affordable and workforce housing.
+Goal 4.4 Encourage a range of diverse housing types downtown, with an emphasis on affordable and workforce housing.

 Policy 4.4.1: Work with social service agencies and state and federal grant sources to incentivize the development of housing for lower-income individuals and families.